cameronmclean/pattern_mining/Notes for workshop facilitation.md

 >in a way that is intuitive, and supports the task of experimental design and
 >solving problems at the bench.

-The workshop is all about thinking of the design of lab procedures, the ways we do things, and the reasons for the ways we do things in a successful experiment.
+The workshop is all about thinking of the _design_ of lab procedures, the ways we do things, and the reasons for the ways we do things in a successful experiment.

+We might (will!) have different experiences about what is important for a given protocol.
+This is good.
+The point of patterns is to start with experience and work towards more objective, testable, and deeper truths.

 ##The Presentation (Workshop Guidance)

-Introduction to design patterns is kept relatively short - one shouldn't need to become a pattern expert before we dive into extracing expert knowledge and the salient features of a lab senario.
+Introduction to design patterns is kept relatively short - one shouldn't need to become a pattern expert before we dive into extracting expert knowledge and the salient features of a lab senario.

-We have the precious time of practitioners in the room - they don't need a seminar on the life, works, and influence of Christopher Alexander.
+We have the precious time of practitioners in the room - they don't need a long seminar on the life, works, and influence of Christopher Alexander.

 The workshop is designed to step through various activities without too much